File to change your name as an adult

-More info about File to change your name as an adult
+More info for File to change your name as an adult

 How soon your case will be heard will depend on the backlog of cases in the Probate and Family Court where your case has been filed.
 If an in-person hearing isn’t required in your case, once you have returned proof of service to the court and the return date has passed, the case will be sent to the judge.

 If there are objections to the petition, the court will conduct a trial to hear them.
 The court can either dismiss the petition or enter a decree permitting the name change.
 If there are no objections, the court may make a decision without a hearing.